 Yes, you heard it right.
 Sometimes, the thing that is holding you back is your mentality.
 You may view this diet as a punishment and only follow it because you want to lose pounds.
 However, this is not motivating enough.

 At one point down the line, you will find yourself where you started.
 To avoid slipping and constantly starting over, experts recommend having fun with the new change (3).
-Yes, we know change is hard, but you will love the new experience after some time.
+Choose a diet plan in the first place that includes foods you enjoy and that you can have fun with.

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

 You can also ease into this diet plan by substituting various foods.
-For example, instead of having vegetarian chili with ground beef, you can have it with black beans (3).
+For example, instead of having chili with ground beef, you can have it with black beans or lentils (3).
 Testing the waters this way may help you discover nothing weird or wrong with having meatless dishes.

 Another way you can transition smoothly to this eating plan is by putting yourself out there and branching out (3).
 Go to vegetarian restaurants and try some of their dishes.
 Sample their specials and other cuisines that interest you.